Test TLS connection to Docker Hub

 }Restart Docker:

-- Consider using alternative registries like ghcr.io or quay.io for specific images
+- For specific images, alternative registries like ghcr.io or quay.io may be faster or more reliable.

 ### Understanding the TLS Handshake